iSPIRT/depa-inferencing/docs/depa_inferencing_system_design.md

 The cryptographic protocol is bidirectional [Hybrid Public Key Encryption][13](HPKE).
 In this mechanism, public key and private key pairs are versioned.
 The private keys have sufficiently longer validity than public keys for the same version.
 Public keys are fetched from public key hosting service and private keys are fetched from private key hosting services in [Key Management Systems][20].

 ### Key fetching in client
-Client (browser, android) periodically fetches a set of public keys from the public key hosting service in Key Management Systems every 7 days and may be cached client-side with a fixed TTL in order of days.
+Clients periodically fetches a set of public keys from the public key hosting service in Key Management Systems every 7 days and may be cached client-side with a fixed TTL in order of days.
 Clients should pre-fetch new versions of public keys before the expiration time of the previous set of keys.

 ### Key fetching in server
 Server instances running in TEE prefetch all valid private keys from the Key Management System at service startup and periodically in the non critical path.
 The private keys are cached in-memory and have a caching TTL in order of hours; therefore these keys are refreshed periodically every few hours.
 This ensures if any private key is compromised for some reason,